premail/premail/src/scaffolding/designs/_default/README.md

   syntax.
 For instance, the font size of navigation items is set in this file at `text: navigation: size`, and in the default design's `bottomNav.hbs` file it is overridden with the MJML `font-size` attribute.
-- `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body -- and will usually be overridden by the `content` components in emails built with this design.
+- `content`: This directory holds files that will _usually_ change in each email -- the title, preview text, header/hero area and main body.
+If these templates exist in an email you're building, they'll override the templates in the design.
+So why have these templates in a design at all?
+So you can preview what a design will look like -- in other words, when designing the design.
-  The files here will only be used when a) an email does not define the same file, or b) when building the design itself (i.e. designing the design).
 - `structure`: This directory holds files that may _sometimes_ change -- top and bottom navigation menus, social media links, and the footer area.
 Depending on how you prefer to create your designs, you might opt to never change these